wying3/cnf-certification-automation-with-dci/README.md

 ```
 ## Known Issues
 - Must Gather Log Disable
 For partners with larger OpenShift clusters and disconnected labs, running DCI for container image automation and recertification can pose challenges.
 Uploading the must-gather log, which collects OCP logging data, becomes problematic due to its size.
 This can cause DCI to get stuck for over 2 hours as it retries unsuccessfully through the partner's proxy.
-A solution is to disable the must-gather log by setting it to "false" in the DCI settings.yml file.
+A solution is to To disable must-gather log collection, the set `do_must_gather: false` to settings.yml.
 This allows DCI to proceed without uploading the large logs and avoids proxy-related issues.
-To disable must-gather log collection, the set `do_must_gather: false` to settings.yml